apache/doris/docs/en/administrator-guide/config/fe_config.md

 ### check_java_version

-Default：true
+Default: true

 Doris will check whether the compiled and run Java versions are compatible, if not, it will throw a Java version mismatch exception message and terminate the startup

 ### max_running_rollup_job_num_per_table

-Default：1
+Default: 1

-IsMutable：true
+IsMutable: true

-MasterOnly：true
+MasterOnly: true

 Control the concurrency limit of Rollup jobs

 ### dynamic_partition_enable

-Default：true
+Default: true

-IsMutable：true
+IsMutable: true

-MasterOnly：true
+MasterOnly: true

 Whether to enable dynamic partition, enabled by default

 ### dynamic_partition_check_interval_seconds

-Default：600 （s）
+Default: 600 （s）

-IsMutable：true
+IsMutable: true

-MasterOnly：true
+MasterOnly: true

 Decide how often to check dynamic partition

 ### disable_cluster_feature

-Default：true
+Default: true

-IsMutable：true
+IsMutable: true

-The multi cluster feature will be deprecated in version 0.12 ，set this config to true will disable all operations related to cluster feature, include:
+The multi cluster feature will be deprecated in version 0.12 ,set this config to true will disable all operations related to cluster feature, include:
         create/drop cluster
         add free backend/add backend to cluster/decommission cluster balance change the backends num of cluster